nikbearbrown/Wilkes/README.md

 ## What You Send Us.
 What We Produce.

 You do not need to know how to use the system.
 You need to know how to send an email.
+For example *[The Nerd Skills Problem](https://open.substack.com/pub/nikbearbrown/p/the-nerd-skills-problem?utm_campaign=post-expanded-share&utm_medium=web)* article was written from the AI notes of [Humanitarians AI](https://www.humanitarians.ai/) first Zoom call with [Homes of Hope India][(](https://www.homeofhopeindia.org/))

 Upload what you have — raw footage, transcripts, interview recordings, annual reports, program notes, field logs, photos, a description of the people your organization serves.
 Tell us about the work.
 Tell us about the people.
 Tell us the story you've never had time to write.